 As a teenager, feeling trapped by a set of life circumstances I’d essentially constructed with too many yeses, I ended up ignoring my best interests and acting out—saying no to myself.

-The fact that I couldn’t articulate my needs or even acknowledge them in the first place meant I was profoundly resigned, having decided somewhere along the way that I didn’t deserve to lead a happy
+The fact that I couldn’t articulate my needs or even acknowledge them in the first place meant I was profoundly resigned, having decided somewhere along the way that I didn’t deserve to lead a happy, healthy life.

 How I Changed My “Yes” Habits